openfheorg/openfhe-development/docs/sphinx_rsts/modules/core/utils/prng.rst

 4. Create a new class similar to Blake2Engine (use the code in blake2engine.h/blake2engine.cpp as an example), following the requirements below:

-   * the class PRNG defined in prng.h must be used as the base class for the new class. the file prng.h is not allowed to be changed.
+   * the class PRNG defined in prng.h must be used as the base class for the new class.
+The file prng.h is not allowed to be changed.

+   * rename blake2engine.h and blake2engine.cpp as, most likely, your new class is not Blake2Engine.

-   * only two public member functions should be in the new class: a trivial constructor with 2 input parameters (seed array and counter) and operator() providing similar functionality as Blake2Engine does, which is generating numbers.
+   * **only two public member functions** should be in the new class: a trivial **constructor with 2 input parameters** (seed array and counter) and **operator()** providing similar functionality as Blake2Engine does, which is generating numbers.

    * create extern "C" function **createEngineInstance()** returning a dynamically allocated object of the new class.
 OpenFHE finds this function by name using dlsym(), so you may not change the name.

-5. Follow `the instructions above <#for_existing_example>`_ to build and test your new PRNG
+5. Follow `the instructions above <#for_existing_example>`_ to build and test your new PRNG.